 - 1. All student organizations that have been authorized to receive funding under these procedures shall have conducted annual, independent audits of all student monies collected.
-These audits are conducted to assist in determining that: - a) there are sufficient financial controls for the organization; and - b) the organization complies with applicable financial accounting regulations and standards.

-2. An audit report by a licensed, third-party accounting firm shall be prepared and will include, as appropriate, the following: assets (e.g., income, equipment), liabilities (e.g., salaries, accounts payable), revenue (fees, sales), and operating expenses (e.g., operating costs, marketing).
-The report should account for all fees collected in the prior years.
+These audits are conducted to allow the organization to demonstrate assist in determining that: - a) there are sufficient financial controls for the organization; and - b) the organization is being operated in an effective manner, and complies with applicable financial accounting regulations and standards; and, - c) that there is proper management of the organization. - 2.
+An audit report by a licensed, third-party accounting firm shall be prepared and will include, as appropriate, the following: assets (e.g., income, equipment), liabilities (e.g., salaries, accounts payable), revenue (fees, sales), and operating expenses (e.g., operating costs, marketing).
+The report audit-should account for all fees collected in the prior years.
 The petitioning student organization may be asked to provide additional supporting documentation to verify the audit.

 Copies of each annual audit report shall be sent to the Office of the Vice President for Student Affairs, who will forward them to the Student Activities Business Office for review.
+This shall be the only requirement of financial disclosure.
+Evidence of annual independent audits shall be submitted to the University Senate as part of its the organizations' concept plan review.